pantanvita/ProtAN-proteome-analyzer/README.md

 # ProtAN (**Prot**eome**AN**alyzer)

-ProtAN is a bioinformatics tool dedicated for analysis of large proteomics datasets.
-It identifies the differentially expressed proteins (DEPs) mapping them onto molecular pathways thus allowing comprehensive interpretation and analysis of biologically relevant data.
+ProtAN is a bioinformatics tool dedicated for the analysis of large-scale proteomics datasets.
+It analyzes the differentially expressed proteins (DEPs) mapping them onto molecular pathways thus allowing comprehensive interpretation and analysis of biologically relevant data.

 ## Introduction

 Mass spectrometry-based Proteomics is the large-scale study of proteins to understand biological systems.
 The output data from a mass spectrometer is analyzed in two parts: pre- and post-processing.

-In pre-processing, the proteins in the samples are identified by aligning them against a known database followed by data normalization, missing value imputation and log2 transformation.
+In pre-processing, the proteins in the samples are identified by aligning them against a known database followed by data normalization, missing value imputation and log2- transformation.
 Software such as MaxQuant (DDA-based) or Perseus (DIA-based) can be used for this.

 The post-processing steps include statistically identifying the dysregulated proteins and their functional role in biological networks.
 Downstream analysis also includes protein-protein interactions, motif enrichment, peptide selection and many more.